As much as you may want to create a haven, four common obstacles may be in your way.

 Piece by piece you’ll build your haven – and most likely have a story to tell about everything in your haven.
 (I think that can make rooms so much more interesting, anyway.)

-As you recognize the obstacles you face, and then figure out ways to overcome the obstacles, you’ll be on your way to creating a haven in no time!
+As you recognize the specific problems you face, and then figure out ways to overcome those obstacles, you’ll be on your way to creating a haven in no time!

 What obstacles do you face when trying to create a haven?